redhat-developer/rhdh-plugins/CONTRIBUTING.md

 ## Versioning

 For the versioning all packages in this repository are following the semantic versioning standard enforced through Changesets.
-This is the same approach as in the main “backstage/backstage” repository.
+This is the same approach as in the “backstage/community-plugins" repository.
 If this is your first time working with Changesets checkout [this documentation](https://github.com/backstage/backstage/blob/master/CONTRIBUTING.md#creating-changesets) or read a quick summary below.

 ## Creating Changesets